SmartDogTico/Get_Clean/README.md

 Project Outcome
 In sync with the requirements this project comprises:

-a tidy data set based on the original data set: tidy_data.txt and tidy_data.csv (nicely formatted on GitHub) an R script called run_analysis.R for performing the analysis a code book called CodeBook.md that describes variables, data and any transformations or work performed to clean up the data Other Resources
+a tidy data set based on the original data set: tidy_data.txt an R script called run_analysis.R for performing the analysis a code book called CodeBook.md that describes variables, data and any transformations or work performed to clean up the data
-Human Activity Recognition Using Smartphones Data Set Data Science & Wearable Computing Battle